Nov 11, 2021

 Ageing plays a pivotal role in the contribution of excess arm fat as metabolic rate decreases with age and a sedentary lifestyle.

 Women with apple-shaped physiques are more prone to armpit fat, but the issue can also be hereditary.
-While these issues may seem superficial but for those affected, it can be a huge dampener on confidence, which itself can lead to other wellbeing issues.
+While these issues may seem superficial but for those affected, it can be a massive dampener on confidence.

 Diet and exercise by themselves cannot do much.
-A study, for example, showed that arm exercises did little in terms of results, although there was a significant overall fat loss.
+A study showed that arm exercises did little in terms of results, although there was a significant overall fat loss.
 Still, exercises can help tone up to create a more aesthetically pleasing physique, but they can't do much when it comes to stubborn fat like those found around the armpits.

 "Bingo wings" - while the term makes one think that it should aptly relate to food, its origins may come as a surprise.
 It was coined after Bingo, the game.
-Typically, when the winner announces their winning card, they would raise and wave their arms in the air.
-All that excited jiggling action was the foundation for becoming one of the most common and dreaded appearance issues.
+Typically, when the winner announces their winning card, they raise and wave their arms.
+All that excited, jiggling action was the foundation for becoming one of the most common and dreaded appearance issues.
 Excess fat around the arms is notoriously hard to eliminate.
 Ageing slows everything down and with that, maintaining a taut skin or weight becomes quite an uphill task.